albertodemichelis/squirrel/doc/source/reference/language/datatypes.rst

 ---------

-Userdata objects are blobs of memory or pointers defined by the host application but stored within Squirrel variables (See :ref:`Userdata and UserPointers <embedding_userdata_and_userpointers>`).
+Userdata objects are blobs of memory or pointers defined by the host application but stored within Quirrel variables (See :ref:`Userdata and UserPointers <embedding_userdata_and_userpointers>`).

 ---------